Mekaillzm/ESS_project_Abacus/code/scikit-learn/tests/readme.md

-These files were obtained from testing each model.
+These data files were obtained from testing each model.